Objectives and competences

 Students should be able:

-• to know statistical terminology in English.
+• Use statistical terminology in the English language.

 Readings